HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 being implemented in the next release of Accelerate, a Haskell library for data-parallel execution on GPGPUs.

+_Compiling APL for data-parallel execution through a typed intermediate language (Martin Dybdal)_

+We present a compiler for a subset of the classical array programming language APL.
+The compiler translates APL programs into a typed array intermediate language, called TAIL, which is equipped with a clear type system and an operational semantics.
+We demonstrate, for a few benchmarks, the feasibility of compiling TAIL further into code that can execute on parallel architectures, such as GPGPUs.

 _Transactional Partitioning: A New Abstraction for Main-memory Databases (Vivek Shah)_

 Online Transaction Processing (OLTP) applications are making new